-There is no evidence on how many people have recovered from Lyme disease without treatment, or theory as to why some people do whilst others do not.
+There is no evidence on how many people have recovered from Lyme disease without treatment, nor a theory as to why some people do whilst others do not.

 Long-term antibiotic therapy

-Some doctors who treat long-term Lyme disease patients privately – most of whom work outside the UK – prescribe long term antibiotics.
+Some doctors who treat long-term Lyme disease patients privately – most of whom work outside the UK – prescribe long term antibiotics for patients whose symptoms have not cleared up after standard courses of antibiotics.
 They may prescribe other drugs as well, intravenous antibiotics or combined antibiotic therapies.
 Treatments may last months.

-These treatments are experimental.
-There is a lack of published research demonstrating that such approaches are effective, and there is also a lack of evidence that they are not.
+These treatments are experimental, as there is a lack of published research demonstrating that such approaches are effective.
+There is also, however, a lack of evidence that they are not effective.
 This is a controversial area, amongst patients as well as doctors.
 More research is desperately needed.

 Antimicrobial herbal therapy